I'm Adam Jeske, The Nonprofit CEO Advisor.

 Everything I do serves one purpose: helping nonprofit CEOs make better decisions and carry them in less isolation.

-The Nonprofit CEO Circle is the peer intelligence network I'm building for nonprofit CEOs.
-I believe it’s the only offering of its kind in the sector.
-I curate the group, facilitate the conversations, and surface patterns from across 230+ CEO conversations, building collective intelligence for the leaders involved.
+The Nonprofit CEO Circle is the peer intelligence network I've built for nonprofit CEOs.
+It’s the only offering of its kind in the sector.
+I curate the group, facilitate the conversations, and surface patterns from across 240+ CEO conversations, building collective intelligence for the leaders involved.

-The Nonprofit CEO Briefing delivers pattern recognition and peer intelligence to your inbox every week.
-The simplest way to stay close to what nonprofit CEOs are navigating across the sector.
+The Nonprofit CEO Briefing delivers pattern recognition and peer intelligence every week.
+The simplest way to see what nonprofit CEOs are navigating across the sector.
+Also, it says out loud what CEOs are thinking.
 Sign up here.

 The Nonprofit CEO Podcast is where I interview nonprofit CEOs about the decisions they carry.
 Each episode surfaces patterns that help other leaders see their own situations more clearly.
-Available on Apple, Spotify, YouTube, and Buzzsprout.
+Available on Apple, Spotify, and YouTube.

 The Bigger Picture